allbabel/composable/docs/byog.md

 Any cross-chain (XCMP) transactions can choose what assets to use to pay for the transaction.

-Direct transaction can add header to pick up `payment` asset.
+Direct transaction can add header to pick up `payment` asset or accounts can configure default [payment asset](https://github.com/paritytech/substrate/discussions/12055).

 `Payment` assets are configurable and configuration is shared.